Gannawarra Solar Farm

-The Gannawarra Solar Farm is integrated with the Gannawarra Energy Storage System consisting of a 25 MW / 50 MW·h Tesla Powerpack battery.
+The Gannawarra Solar Farm is integrated with the Gannawarra Energy Storage System consisting of a 25 MW / 50 MW·h Tesla Powerpack battery (2 hours).
 This project was developed and is 50.01% owned by Edify Energy, who also manage this project.
+Edify started operating a 185 MW / 370 MW·h battery energy storage system (2 hours) at the same site in 2025.